-From 2003 through 2020 the Health Unit conducted a comprehensive West Nile Virus (WNV) surveillance program that included human, mosquito and larvae.
-The exact number of WNV human cases in Windsor-Essex County from 2005-2020 is presented in the attached Appendix A.
+From 2003 through 2021, the Health Unit conducted a comprehensive WNV surveillance program.
+This program included an assessment of disease burden in humans, mosquitos and larvae.
+The number of WNV human cases in Windsor-Essex County from 2005-2021 is presented in the attached Appendix A.

-The majority of humans infected with WNV are asymptomatic; however, some can have non-neurological symptoms, such as fever or rash, while very few will progress to neurological symptoms such as encephalitis.
+The majority of humans infected with WNV are asymptomatic.
+Some can have non-neurological symptoms, such as fever or rash.
+A few patients will have neurological symptoms such as encephalitis.
 It is estimated that less than one percent of infections will have neurological complications.

-In accordance with Ontario Regulation 199/03, I am making a formal Notice of Action required to decrease the risk of West Nile Virus to persons in the Health Unit area of Windsor-Essex County.
+In accordance with Ontario Regulation 199/03, the WECHU is making a formal Notice of Action required to decrease the risk of West Nile Virus to persons in the Health Unit area of Windsor-Essex County.
 Given the virus continues to be found in the mosquito population, larviciding is a prudent measure to undertake at this time.
-I have determined that, in accordance with Table 1 of Ontario Regulation 199/03, it is appropriate to larvicide catch basins and standing/surface water indicated as potential breeding sites within two kilometres of an urban area.
+It has been determined that, in accordance with Table 1 of Ontario Regulation 199/03, it is appropriate to larvicide catch basins and standing/surface water indicated as potential breeding sites within two kilometers of an urban area.
 This Notice of Action mandates action by the municipalities for lands under their jurisdiction and supports applications to the Ministry of Environment for the application of larvicide on private lands.

 GDG Canada (GDG) has been selected as the Consultant/Provider for the 2021 WNV Larviciding Program for Windsor-Essex.
-Municipalities will be required to pay for the entire program up front as has been done in past years.
-Once the program funding/budget is formally approved by the Ministry, the Health Unit will then be able to reimburse the municipalities for their individual share of the provincial contribution.
+As in previous years, Municipalities will be required to pay for the program in advance.
+Once the program funding/budget is formally approved by the Ministry, the Health Unit will then be able to reimburse municipalities a portion of cost, consistent with the provincial contribution.
 As in past years, the Health Unit is willing to coordinate this program and invoice each municipality for their shared costs.
 Any cost above and beyond the approved ministry budget will be billed at hundred percent of the cost to the municipalities.

 Please find enclosed a template that can be used to document your municipality's consent for larviciding.
 This will be needed by GDG to support the specific permit application to the Ministry of Environment.
 The application to the Ministry of Environment will form the details of the requirements for action under Ontario Regulation 199/03.
-If you would forward a copy of your signed letter to the WNV program secretary at kfarrugia@wechu.org by Friday, April 30th, 2021 that would be appreciated.
+Please forward a copy of your signed letter to the WNV program secretary at etroy@wechu.org by Friday, April 15th, 2022.